ryanskystack/transaction-table/README.md

 4) Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Objective
-Finance managers use Weel to stay on top of their team's expenses.
-Your challenge is to implement Weel's new transaction table to make it easy for finance managers to see what’s happening at a simple glance.
+To implement a transaction table to make it easy to see what’s happening at a simple glance.

 ## Requirements
-- Please implement a transaction table that displays the provided data.
-You should have the following columns in your table:
+- Please implement a transaction table that displays the provided data, Having the following columns in your table:
     - Status
     - Date
     - Merchant Name